anonaddy/addy.io/source/privacy.md

 We will never misuse, sell, rent, share or give away any personal information to any third parties.

 Our website is open-source and available for anyone (who understands PHP) to view and audit.
-We do not use Google Analytics or any other analytics/tracking (unless you count server logs mentioned above) on our site.
+We do not use Google Analytics or any other invasive tracking on our site.

 ## Security